ethorne/ethorne.github.io/collections/_posts/2019-07-10-pass-and-rofi.md

 leading `./` in the file names.
 The `sed` command replaces any `.gpg` substring found at the end of the string with nothing.

-Like the documentation says, we can pass that right into Rofi with the `-dmenu` option.
+Like the documentation says, we can Pass that right into Rofi with the `-dmenu` option.

 ```